 Despite scattered publicity about cases like these, they continue.
-See Another Big Dollar Faux Donor Targets a Vets' Nonprofit (August 4, 2017) Sheela Nimishakavi, The Nonprofit Quarterly - reporting on yet another classic faux donor scam, involving "lies to a veterans service organization that caused deep disappointment and embarrassment."
+In August 2016, the Nonprofit Quarter reported on yet another classic faux donor scam, involving "lies to a veterans service organization that caused deep disappointment and embarrassment."

-"It's an odd tale that NPQ has seen time and again.
+It's an odd tale that NPQ has seen time and again.
 A wealthy donor comes out of nowhere and promises a nonprofit oodles of money.
 It all seems too good to be true, and unfortunately for the nonprofit, that's just the case.
 A Portland, Oregon nonprofit, Lift for the 22, is the latest victim of such a faux donor scam.

-The organization gives memberships in its gym to veterans who need help in the transition back to civilian life and may be at risk of suicide.
+Lift for the 22 gives memberships in its gym to veterans who need help in the transition back to civilian life and may be at risk of suicide.
 There is a long waiting list.

-A young businessman walked into the facility and began participating in the workout program with other veterans.
-He claimed to be wealthy and successful, had "...business cards, ... emails that worked," and, after several workout sessions, he pledged a \$425,000 gift to the organization along with promises of a matching gift from supplement retailer GNC.
+A young businessman walks in and begins participating in the workout program with other veterans.
+He claims to be wealthy and successful, had "...business cards, ... emails that worked," and, after several workout sessions, pledges a \$425,000 gift to the organization along with promises of a matching gift from supplement retailer GNC.